Login/Logout

 • All of India’s nuclear weapons are plutonium-based.

-• According to material posted by the International Panel on Fissile Materials in 2020, India has approximately .6 ± .15 metric tons of plutonium available for nuclear weapons—enough to produce over 100 additional warheads—and up to another 6.9± 3.5 metric tons of reactor grade plutonium in spent fuel, which could be reprocessed for weapons use.
+• According to material posted by the International Panel on Fissile Materials in 2023, India has approximately 0.7 ± .15 metric tons of plutonium available for nuclear weapons—enough to produce over 100 additional warheads—and up to another 8.5 ± 4.9 metric tons of reactor-grade plutonium in spent fuel, which could be reprocessed for weapons use.

 • Much of its weapons-grade plutonium has been produced at its CIRUS reactor (shut down in 2010), and the Dhruva heavy-water reactor.

-• India has plans to build 6 fast-breeder reactors which would dramatically increase the speed at which India produces plutonium for its nuclear energy program.
-Two prototypes were expected to be fully functional by October 2017, however India has experienced a number of setbacks, with the Department of Atomic Energy now hopeful that the fast breeder reactor at Kalpakkam would be operational by the end of 2021.
+• In 2005, India planned to build 6 fast-breeder reactors which would dramatically increase the speed at which India produces plutonium for its nuclear energy program.
+Two prototypes were expected to be fully functional by October 2017, however, India has experienced a number of setbacks, with the Department of Atomic Energy now hopeful that the fast breeder reactor at Kalpakkam would be completed by 2024.

-• India agreed in 2006 to allow 14 of its 22 nuclear reactors to be monitored by the IAEA, and has since updated its plan to include an additional four reactors under safeguards.
+• India agreed in 2006 to allow 14 of its 22 nuclear reactors to be monitored by the IAEA.
+The IAEA has since signed agreements to safeguard 20 of India’s reactors, most recently in December 2019.

 Highly Enriched Uranium (HEU)

-• India produces HEU—but not to weapons grade—to fuel the reactor cores for its nuclear submarine program.
+• India produces non-weapons grade HEU to fuel the reactor cores for its nuclear submarine program.
 It is believed to be enriched to 30–45 percent uranium-235.

-• India is planning to build an enrichment facility at Chitradurga for civilian and military purposes The Bhabha Atomic Research Centre (BARC), Indian Space Research Organisation (Isro), Defence Research & Development Organisation (DRDO), and Indian Institute of Science (IISc) are all present in Chitradurga.
+• India is currently constructing an enrichment facility for civilian and military purposes at Challakere, Karnataka, deemed the “nuclear city” due to the presence of the Bhabha Atomic Research Centre (BARC), Indian Space Research Organization (ISRO), Defence Research & Development Organization (DRDO), and Indian Institute of Science (IISc) there.

 Proliferation Record

-• Under the U.S. “Atoms for Peace” initiative, India was a recipient of training and technological transfers intended for peaceful purposes but put to use in its nuclear weapons program.
+• Under the U.S. “Atoms for Peace” initiative, India was a recipient of training and technological transfers intended for peaceful purposes but leveraged for its nuclear weapons program.
 India’s first nuclear test was of a device derived partially from Canadian and U.S. exports designated for peaceful purposes.
 That test spurred the United States and several other countries to create the Nuclear Suppliers Group (NSG) to more severely restrict global nuclear trade.

-• The U.S. helped secure a waiver for India on export restrictions of nuclear materials, causing some to allege that U.S. strategic interests lead Washington to turn a blind eye to proliferation concerns in India.
+• The U.S. helped secure a waiver for India on export restrictions of nuclear materials in 2008, causing some to allege that U.S. strategic interests lead Washington to turn a blind eye to proliferation concerns in India.

 • India is not a signatory to the nuclear Nonproliferation Treaty (NPT).